1.1 Glossary

 controlling agent: An Interactive Connectivity Establishment (ICE) agent that is responsible for selecting and signaling the final candidate pair that is selected by connectivity checks.
 The controlling agent signals the final candidates in a Simple Traversal of UDP through NAT (STUN) binding request and an updated offer.
 In a session, one of the agents is a controlling agent and the other agent is a controlled agent.

 cyclic redundancy check (CRC): An algorithm used to produce a checksum (a small, fixed number of bits) against a block of data, such as a packet of network traffic or a block of a computer file.
 The CRC is a broad class of functions used to detect errors after transmission or storage.
 A CRC is designed to catch random errors, as opposed to intentional errors.
-If errors might be introduced by a motivated and intelligent adversary, a cryptographic hash function should be used instead.
+If errors might be introduced by a motivated and intelligent adversary, a cryptographic hash function has to be used instead.

 default candidate: A candidate that is designated for streaming media before connectivity checks can be finished.
 The candidate that is most likely to stream media to the remote endpoint successfully is designated as the default candidate.